DanielManogilLasheras/ANGULAR-Repository/README.md

 - Defer allows the use of the @loading directive to substitute the element for something else we would like to show to the user while the information is loading.

+## About routes

+When we want to render different sections in our application, we can do it without refresing the webpage by using routes.

+- Routes are stored in app-routing.module.ts , each route takes the component that renders the view as the routed element.
+- Routes go into const routes = Route, as an array of routes.
+A route is a json of different keys and values that set up the route.
+Example:
+  {path:"tecnologias",component:TecnologiasComponent,
+  children:[
+  {path: 'angular', component: AsignaturasComponent}, {path: 'react', component: ListadoComponent}
+  ]},
+- When our view integrates routes, we always render the component <router-outlet></router-outlet>
+- We can pass values inside our routes by setting up the variable inside the route: example: path:"listado/:id".
+In this exameple we are telling the route system that when we render listado, it should expect a variable.
+- If we want to manage the navigation through the client logic, we can do it with the function that indicates the router to navigate to another component: Example: navegar(){
+  console.log("procedo a navegar")
+  this.router.navigate(['listado',this.seleccion])
+  }
+  In this example, we are not only navigating to 'listado', but we are passing a variable as a value.
+  We must remember to link the function to the html element that will prompt the function inside the logic of the client.
+  <a class="nav-link" (click)="navegar()">Listado</a>
+  Finally, we need to create a constructor to allow the router to perform operations: constructor(private router : Router) {}

+- We can manage the navigation inside the html, we must provide the html element with the directive [routerlink], and pass the elements in an array.
+Example:
+  <a class="nav-link active" [routerLink]="['/asignaturas', seleccion]">Tecnologias</a>
+  If we don't want to pass any information to the routed view, we can just do it without an array.
+  <a class="nav-link" routerLink="tecnologias">Asignaturas</a>

 ## Angular dev tools

 - This chrome extension allow us to see the structure of our angular project in chrome, as it recognizes the way components are rendered.